-- Using a service-oriented approach: At Cisco, they use a service-oriented framework for their data center, including consolidation, virtualization, and automation of data center resources to reduce power and space needs.
+At Cisco, they uses a service-oriented framework for their data center, including consolidation, virtualization, and automation of data center resources to reduce power and space needs.

 You must be innovative here.
 For example, in Switzerland, IBM’s Data Center reuses heat by warming a local swimming pool or providing heat to an entire city like Yandex in Finland!

 Benefits of Green Cloud Computing for your business and environment

 Running a local server is not that easy.
 Maintaining a constant power supply, and ensuring a cooling system is in place to tackle your server’s overheating problem is a task.
 When these servers reach their end of life, you need to dispose of them.
 You must be wondering, why am I talking about local servers?
 In 2013, Google conducted a survey that showcased that organizations can reduce their total energy consumption by 87% if they move their basic software programs(email, CRM systems, Spreadsheets) to the cloud.
 By moving to the green cloud, however, you can pool your resources and reduce the amount of hardware you need, resulting in a reduction in power consumption and a decrease in your energy bill.

 A key benefit of cloud computing is that employees can work from anywhere, anytime, and using any device.
 This benefit has never been more apparent since the onset of the Covid-19 pandemic.
 This flexibility has proven to be productive evermore in this pandemic.
 Apart from that, how do remote workers help the environment?
 They do not have to commute to the office, for starters, thereby cutting down the greenhouse gas emissions.
 Remote workers also help you have a small office space, which reduces associated costs with electricity and reduces your “real-estate carbon footprint.”

-- Go Paperless: In Green Cloud Computing, The cloud offers you a secure place to store your documents, presentations, photos, and so on.
+In Green Cloud Computing, The cloud offers you a secure place to store your documents, presentations, photos, and so on.
 It also enables you to access them from anywhere and at any time if you are connected to the Internet.
-Added back-up feature also means that you will not lose your data entirely from your hard disk or server.
+Added backup feature also means that you will not lose your data entirely from your hard disk or server.